hitoshi-watase/sercrod/docs/reference/directives/eager.md

 #### Summary

-`*eager` is an optional modifier for `*input` / `n-input` that makes Nablla re-render the host “eagerly” on every input-like event for text fields and textareas.
+`*eager` is an optional modifier for `*input` / `n-input` that makes Sercrod re-render the host “eagerly” on every input-like event for text fields and textareas.

-- Without `*eager`, data is still written on every event, but the host only performs a narrower update (typically propagating changes to child Nablla components).
+- Without `*eager`, data is still written on every event, but the host only performs a narrower update (typically propagating changes to child Sercrod components).
 - With `*eager`, the host calls `update()` after each input event on the control (subject to `*stage` and host-level `*lazy`).
 - `*eager` has an alias `n-eager`.

-`*eager` only has effect on elements that also carry `*input` or `n-input` and are treated as text-like controls by Nablla.
+`*eager` only has effect on elements that also carry `*input` or `n-input` and are treated as text-like controls by Sercrod.

 #### Basic example